biko2/static-suite-data-server/README.md

 However, when using a `queryInclude` or the preview system from Drupal, the Data Server needs each query to be stored in its own file, inside a directory defined by the `queryDir` / `--query-dir` option.

-Each query is a file named `${queryId}.js`, and it must export a default function which receives two arguments:
+Each query is a file named `${queryId}.js`, and it must export a `queryHandler` function which receives an object with two objects:

-- `storeData`: the object that holds all data.
+- `data`: the object that holds all data.
 Being a shared object, any operation that could alter it must be executed on a local copy (i.e.- using `slice()` or similar functions)
 - `args`: object with arguments used by that query

 It must return an object with two keys: